kevineye/varnish-auto/README.md

 Without any configuration, the apps will not be accessible through varnish.
 The configuration can be added before or after varnish or the apps are started.
 The configuration will not be removed when the apps stop.
 The configuration will be lost if all clustered etcd containers are destroyed unless a persistent etcd log volume is configured.

 The configuration is loaded into etcd using `etcdctl`.
-This is run in a generic container so that etcdctl does not have to be installed on the host machine.
+This is run in a container so that etcdctl does not have to be installed on the host machine.

-### Hover app configuration
+### Hovers app configuration

 The following JSON is added to mount the hovers sample app at `/hovers`, and redirect from `/`.